I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 Yes!
 Convince yourself of this using symmetry.

-The number of moves can be written using powers of two, as shown below.
+Looking again at the results, we can express the numbers using powers of two, as shown below.

 This means that for N blocks, the minimum number of moves needed is 2N - 1.